Case study: integrating tutorial help with developer-written reference documentation

 Background

 Usually, website developers write the PHP source code from scratch.
-With Arcos, website developers create a website from existing PHP code components.
+With Arcos, website developers create a website from PHP code components.
 The website developers use XML to specify which PHP components will be used.
 This method increases the efficiency of the development stage.

 What TechScribe did